UMass-Rescue/PhotoAnalysisServer/server/images/README.md

+## Docker Volume Image Storage
-Images will be generated in this folder via Docker.
-Nothing needs to be done on the client.
+Images will be generated in this folder via Docker in the volume named `photoanalysisserver_images`.